 How to stream the Super Bowl

-Sports fans can also get in on the excitement through streaming services that provide access to FOX.
+Sports fans can also get in on the excitement through streaming services that provide access to CBS.
 These include:

-- Hulu + Live TV – Hulu gives viewers access to FOX with its basic package at $55/mo.
+- Hulu + Live TV: Hulu gives viewers access to CBS with its basic package at $65/mo.

-- YouTube TV – YouTube TV subscribers can stream FOX with their $49.99/mo. plan
+- YouTube TV: YouTube TV subscribers can stream CBS with their $65/mo. plan

-Sports fans and pop-culture lovers can watch this year’s Super Bowl on smartphones, tablets, as well as Android and iOS mobile devices with these providers.
-Other viewing options include Android TV, Apple TV, Fire TV, PlayStation 4, Roku and Xbox One.
+Sports fans and pop-culture lovers can watch this year’s Super Bowl on smartphones, tablets and streaming devices like Android TV, Apple TV, Fire TV, PlayStation, Roku and Xbox.